 A dirty air filter blocks return airflow to your air conditioner, preventing your AC from cooling normally.

-Solution: Check the filter at least once a month and change that sucker ASAP if it’s dirty.
+Check the filter at least once a month and change your air filter ASAP if it’s dirty.

 4) Dirty outside AC unit

 Long story short: The outside unit’s job is to disperse heat from the refrigerant so it can absorb more heat from your air.

 Anyway, if the outside unit gets too dirty, it has trouble dispersing the heat, and thus your AC struggles to cool your air.

 Learn more in our article Dirty AC Condenser Coils: Why You Need Them Cleaned in Phoenix.